beginner-corp/docs.begin.com/src/shared/docs/en/guides/http-functions.md

 ## Begin HTTP Functions

-Getting started with Begin HTTP Functions will be quick and useful.
+Getting started with Begin HTTP Functions should take just a few minutes, but lay the groundwork for creating your own APIs.
 In this article, you will learn how to provision a new function and then fetch JSON data from it to display in your app's frontend.
-This will be a great introduction into learning the anatomy of a Lambda function and how to use them inside of your apps.
+This will be a great introduction to what goes in an HTTP function and how to use them to deliver data to your apps.

 ### Prerequisites